PeakIndicators/Getting-Started-On-Azure-ML/Work-with-Data-in-Azure-ML-code.md

 ## Introduction to datastores

 In Azure Machine Learning, *datastores* are abstractions for cloud data sources.
 They encapsulate the information required to connect to data sources.
-You can access datastores directly in code by using the Azure Machine Learning SDK, and use it to upload or download data.
+You can access datastores directly in code by using the Azure Machine Learning SDK and use it to upload or download data.

 ## Types of Datastore